 TEACHING PHILOSOPHY

-Theater, music, and creative writing have always provided me with tools to process life and its challenges, and, through my work as a Teaching Artist, I have discovered a passion for helping young artists discover their voices, explore their identities, and express themselves through the arts.
+Theater, music, and creative writing have always provided me with tools to process life and its challenges.
+Through my work as a Teaching Artist, I have discovered a passion for helping young artists discover their voices, explore their identities, and express themselves through the arts.

 I believe that education should serve students’ and their communities’ needs.
 Drama provides a unique opportunity to bring students of diverse cultural backgrounds, learning styles, language abilities, special needs, and home life challenges together in a mutually supportive community where students can allow themselves to take risks.
 I’m especially interested in supporting our most vulnerable students who may not feel like they have a voice in their own lives.
 Through drama work, students become better human beings—more empathetic, open-minded, and able to engage in productive collaboration.